Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it also means something is very simple or easy to do.
 While pie itself might not necessarily be easy to make, the expression "easy as pie" has evolved figuratively to suggest ease.
-The phrase is not meant to be taken literally, as it doesn't reflect the actual difficulty of making a pie.
+The idiom is not meant to be taken literally, as it doesn't reflect the actual difficulty of making a pie.

 Origin: